Opentrons/opentrons/api/docs/v2/new_labware.rst

 .. versionadded:: 2.14

 This information shows up in the Opentrons App (v6.3.0 or higher) after you import your protocol.
-A summary of liquids is available on the protocol detail page, and well-by-well detail is available in the Liquid Setup section of the protocol setup page.
+A summary of liquids is available on the protocol detail page, and well-by-well detail is available in the Initial Liquid Setup section of the run setup page.

 .. note::
     ``load_liquid`` does not validate volume for your labware.
 For example, you could label a 40 µL well plate with ``volume=50``.
 It's your responsibility to ensure the labels you use accurately reflect the amount of liquid you can place into wells and reservoirs.